tobocode/Omneko/README.md

 Obtanium automates all of that.

 > [!NOTE]
-> As the app is still in early development, there are currently only prereleases available.
+> As the app is still in early development, there are currently only pre-release versions available.
 > To make sure Obtanium can find the apk files, you need to enable **"Include prereleases"** in the app configuration

 ### Setup link handling